 HTTPS is a must, not an option, for a secure website but also for corporate and individual marketing perspective.

 Did this blog help you understand the difference and the role of HTTP and HTTPS?
 If you own a website make sure you are using HTTPS for a secure website and if not, make sure you apply for one today and run a safe and effective site!

 If you are an end-user, checking first if the site is properly encrypted before entering any sensitive information will help you protect your privacy.

-Cloudbric’s smart web application firewall (SWAP) delivers fast performance and provides security in HTTPS environments.
+Cloudbric’s smart web application firewall (WAF) delivers fast performance and provides security in HTTPS environments.
 If you are curious about web security and web application firewalls, visit our site to learn more!